project-sunbird/project-sunbird.github.io/pages/developer-docs/announcement_onboarding.md

 ---
 ## Overview

-This section helps users to enable onboarding announcements feature on Sunbird.Ensure you have access and authorization to the following APIs before technical integration:
+This document helps you to enable onboarding announcements feature on Sunbird.
+For setting up announcement feature, prerequisites must be fullfilled.

-1. User APIs
+**Who can use:**

+To be able to follow the process of onboarding announcements feature, a user must have:

-2. Organization APIs
+* Access to Organization APIs and authorization to use it.
-3. Locations APIs
+* Access to Locations APIs and authorization to use it.
-4. Create Object API
+* Access to Create Object API and authorization to use it.
-5. Admin access to Sunbird portal.
+* Admin access to Sunbird portal.

-## Prerequisites

-1. The users  is part of an organization
-2. The user has administration rights on Sunbird
-3. The user is familiar with requesting APIs using Postman or similar tools
+**Note:** User should be comfortable requesting for required APIs using Postman or similar tool.

+## Pre-requisites

+ + **Users** are associated with **Organisations**, to be able to receive announcements.

-4. Locations as an individual identity is created.
-[Refer Geo Location APIs](http://www.sunbird.org/apis/geolocationapi/)
+ + **Locations** as an individual entity must be created.
+Refer [Geo Location APIs](http://www.sunbird.org/apis/geolocationapi/)
-5. Organisations are associated with their respective locations.

-**Note:** Announcement  feature does not support location hierarchy.
+ **Note:** Anouncements feature do not support location hierarchy.
 While targeting an announcement, all locations are available in a flat structure irrespective of location type in database.

-To establish co-relation between the organization and their respective location:
+ + **Organisations** must be associated to their respective **Locations**.
+To establish corelation between the organization with their respective location follow the steps below, to use location inside an organization:

-1. Create Location on Sunbird.
+ 1. Create **Location** in Sunbird.
 To create location, refer [Geo Location APIs](http://www.sunbird.org/apis/geolocationapi/)
-2. Once location is created, the locationId is generated
+ 2. Once location is created, it will provide **locationId**
-3. Use the same locationId while creating or updating the  organization

-For details on Organization Management APIs, refer [Organization Management APIs](http://www.sunbird.org/apis/orgapi/)
+ 3. Use same locationId while creating or updating organization.
+Refer [Organization Management APIs](http://www.sunbird.org/apis/orgapi/)

-## Creating Announcements type
+## Creating Announcement types

-Announcements are categorised into different types viz, order, circular, holidays.
-At any given time, there must be at least one announcement type available in the system so as to send announcements.
-The announcement types can be configured as per organizational requirements.
+Announcements are categorised into different types example, orders, circular, holidays, news etc. As a prerequisite, there must be atleast one announcement type available in the system so that you can send an announcement.
+The announcement types can be configured as per the requirement of the root organization.

 To create announcement types, refer [Object APIs](http://www.sunbird.org/apis/objectapi/)